rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 ## Conclusion

 This was a fun project to keep occupied while avoiding the smoke here in Revelstoke, BC.
-I‘ll echo the consenus that seems to be developing around SvelteKit: that it offers a terrific developer experience, building modern, speedy websites with minimal tinkering.
+I‘ll echo the consensus that seems to be developing around SvelteKit: that it offers a terrific developer experience, building modern, speedy websites with minimal tinkering.
 Lastly, feel free to take a look under the hood of this website at its [Github repository](https://github.com/rmcwhae/russellmcwhae.ca).

-## Ideas